Data Security¶

 Priority Rules:

-• If both the data-gc-privacy attribute and class names are set, prioritize according to the project documentation.
+• If both data-gc-privacy attributes and class names are set, it is recommended to determine the priority according to the project documentation.

 -

-• allow: Suitable for regular data that doesn't require masking.
+• allow: Suitable for regular data that does not require masking.

-• mask-user-input: Suitable for protecting input content, e.g., password fields.
+• mask-user-input: Suitable for scenarios where input content needs to be protected, such as password fields.

-• hidden: For content you do not wish to display or record. -
+• hidden: Suitable for content that you do not want to display or record. -

 Best Practices:

-• Prioritize simple and clear methods (like class names or attributes) to ensure accurate configuration.
+• Prioritize simple and clear methods (such as class names or attributes) to ensure accurate configuration.

-• In high-sensitivity data scenarios, such as user privacy forms, recommend using mask-user-input or hidden.
+• In high-sensitivity data scenarios, such as user privacy forms, it is recommended to use mask-user-input or hidden.

-Using the methods mentioned above, you can flexibly configure masking rules for sensitive elements, enhancing data security and meeting business compliance needs.
+Through the above methods, you can flexibly configure the masking rules of sensitive elements, improve data security, and meet business compliance requirements.